sogaiu/janet-examples/doc/janetuary-examples-2025.md

    * Run `make; make run` for the repository root.

    * View the appropriate web page that should reflect one's work.
-     Note that if the target item is "namespaced" (e.g.
-     `string/split`), it is likely to show up on a different page from the Core API page.
-As an example, in the case of `string/split`, the page is <a href="https://janet-lang.org/api/string.html">this one</a>.
    </details>

 5. Ask for a review of the draft PR.